arvin-shafiei/cli-question/README.md

 ### 2. Set Up Keybindings (Optional but Recommended)

-Add keybindings to your shell so you can trigger aido with Ctrl+K:
+Add keybindings to your shell so you can trigger AIDO with the defaults (Ctrl+O for ASK, Ctrl+K for DO) or your preferred shortcuts:

 **Option 1: One-time in current session**
 ```bash